adaltas/node-csv-stringify/src/index.coffee.md

           else if typeof field is 'boolean'
             # Cast boolean to string
             field = if field then '1' else ''
+          else if field instanceof Date and @options.dateFormat is 'ISO'
+            # Cast date to ISO timestamp string
+            field = '' + field.toISOString()
           else if field instanceof Date
             # Cast date to timestamp string
             field = '' + field.getTime()